 What do I do with notes and coins that are no longer legal tender?
 When a note or coin is replaced by a new series, the old series of this denomination will be legal tender for one year from the proclamation date.
 After that and for the next ten years, the old series note or coin may be delivered to Norges Bank and exchanged for the new series.
 For more information, see Withdrawn notes and coins

 How can I obtain unused notes and coins?
 Norges Bank is the bankers' bank and does not provide services to the general public.
 Public services are provided by the banks.
-Private and business customers may obtain notes and coins and deposit their surplus cash holdings in banks.
-Banks deposit their surplus holdings to Norges Bank and obtain the notes and coins required to meet customer needs.
-New notes and coins are produced according to need, primarily to replace notes and coins that have been withdrawn from circulation.
-After that, production will be adjusted to the general public's use of cash as a means of settlement.
 You may contact your bank or a coin dealer if you want to purchase notes or coins of special quality.
 Some banks and coin dealers also sell special products such as coin sets.

 How can I determine whether a note is genuine?
 In order to easily distinguish between genuine notes and counterfeits, Norwegian banknotes have many security features.
 Some of these are visible and others are not.Check that the banknotes in series VIII are genuine.

 Can commemorative coins be used as a means of payment?
-Norges Bank issues commemorative coins pursuant to Section 16 of the Norges Bank Act.
-Since these coins are legal tender, they may be used as a means of payment.
-Such commemorative coins are ordinarily minted in precious metals such as gold and silver, and are limited to marking major events of national importance.
+Commemorative coins are legal tender, and they may be used as a means of payment.
+They are ordinarily minted in precious metals such as gold and silver, and are limited to marking major events of national importance.
 They are primarily collector's items associated with these events and are not ordinarily used as a means of payment.
 And as collector's items, they are also normally sold at a premium above their face value.
 These coins cannot be used in vending machines.
 Commemorative coins minted in precious metals are not withdrawn from circulation like ordinary circulation coins, and members of the public can exchange them at face value at Norges Bank.
-In recent years, Norges Bank has occasionally issued special edition circulation coins (pursuant to Section 13 of the Norges Bank Act) to commemorate national events of special importance.
-These coins' technical specifications and face value are identical to those of ordinary circulation coins, while the design differs on the reverse side or on both sides.
-These commemorative coins are used as means of payment in parallel with ordinary circulation coins.
-They can also be used in vending machines just like ordinary coins.

 Where are notes and coins produced?
 Up until 2007, Norwegian notes were produced at Norges Bank's Printing Works in Oslo.
 The Printing Works was shut down in June 2007 following a decision made by the Executive Board in 2002.
 From 2008, commercial security printers abroad have produced Norwegian notes.
 Norwegian coins, circulation coins and commemorative coins are produced at Mint of Norway in Kongsberg.